Multiple skull fractures in a trauma patient

 Motorbike accident.
 Clinically, he had a disfiguring, open wound of the skull.
 A CT brain was performed.

 0 images remaining

-- Complex anterior right frontal, intracranial, extraaxial and intraparenchymal gas containing haematoma.
-Extraaxial right frontal gas containing haematoma associated with the depressed skull fracture continuous medially with a right frontal pole contusion and the subarachnoid spaces of the interhemispheric fissure and inferior frontal poles.
-Local mass effect and surrounding oedema and ipsilateral sulcal effacement.
+- Complex anterior right frontal, intracranial, extraaxial and intraparenchymal gas containing hematoma.
+Extraaxial right frontal gas containing hematoma associated with the depressed skull fracture continuous medially with a right frontal pole contusion and the subarachnoid spaces of the interhemispheric fissure and inferior frontal poles.
+Local mass effect and surrounding edema and ipsilateral sulcal effacement.
 Very minor subfalcine herniation (4 mm).
 Basal cisterns patent.
 No descending transtentorial herniation.
-Small focus of subarachnoid haemorrhage in the interpeduncular cistern.
-Small volume sub dural haematoma layering over the falx.
+Small focus of subarachnoid hemorrhage in the interpeduncular cistern.
+Small volume sub dural hematoma layering over the falx.

 - Complex comminuted open right anterior calvarial, anterior and central skull base, and facial fractures.

 - Right frontal and squamous temporal calvarial skull fracture depressed by 12mm.

 - Depressed comminuted frontal air sinus fracture.